-The Department of Fine Arts offers both the Bachelor of Arts degree in art, art history, and art with teacher certification, as well as the professional Bachelor of Fine Arts degree with emphases in eight areas.
-In addition, the department offers the Master of Fine Arts in Studio Art degree.
+The Department of Fine Arts offers both the Bachelor of Arts degree in art, art history, and art with teacher certification, as well as the professional Bachelor of Fine Arts degree in Studio Arts with single discipline concentration (15 credits) or dual discipline concentration (30 credits) in the areas of ceramics, jewelry and metals, painting, photography, printmaking, or sculpture.
+Additional subject areas (or courses) outside these discriplines include drawing, interdisciplinary studio, and video.
+The department also offers the Master of Fine Arts in Studio Art degree.